ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-demo/README.md

 The application has two parts:

 1. **Application server**: The application server is a Node.js app that serves two purposes, a) serve the frontend Vue.js application, and b) create rooms on behalf of the frontend application using the [VCS REST API](https://sdk.virtualcareservices.net/sdks/rest/).
 2. **Frontend Vue app**: The frontend app uses the [VCS Realtime JavaScript SDK](https://sdk.virtualcareservices.net/) to join the virtual room.
-Peer-2peer WebRTC is used for media communication.
+Peer-2-peer WebRTC is used for media communication.

-A live demo is hosted at <https://sdk-demo.virtualcareservices.net/>.

 > At this time only four participants can join a room

-## Running the code on your environment
+## Running application locally

 ### Getting the code